PhilipSada/sms-digital-challenge/README.md

 yarn install

 ### Step Three (Database)
-This project uses sequelize to manage the database  so in the server folder run
+This project uses sequelize cli to manage the database  so in the server folder run

 yarn run db-setup (This would create the database schema, table and seed the data)